IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    {{!RFC8453}} and {{?I-D.ietf-teas-actn-vn-yang}} introduce the concept of a Virtual Network (VN), which can be presented to customers.
 These VNs are constructed from abstractions of the underlying networks, specifically those that are traffic-engineering (TE) capable.
-While VNs share similarities with IETF network slicing, they operate under the assumption of TE-capable networks.
+While VNs share similarities with RFC 9543 network slicing, they operate under the assumption of TE-capable networks.

    Two distinct types of VNs are defined: